Real and unreal stories of Austin and Texas singers, songwriters, and musicians

 Quintessential weird: Austin music posters of the ’60s, ’70s, and ’80s

 Gilbert Shelton, Jim Franklin, Kerry Awn, Micael Priest, Guy Juke, Ken Featherston, Danny Garrett, and NOXX.
 You've likely seen their mindbending posters if you've ever wandered through the Austin music scene.
-We had the pleasure of working with Gilbert Shelton and Jim Franklin, who created artwork for Sonobeat's Conqueroo single and Lee Arlano Trio album releases in the late '60s.
+We had the pleasure of working with Gilbert Shelton and Jim Franklin, who created artwork for Sonobeat's Conqueroo single and Lee Arlano Trio album releases in the late '60s, and whose art defined Vulcan Gas Company and Armadillo World Headquarters.

 Homegrown: Austin Music Posters 1967 to 1982 traces four generations of music – from psychedelic to punk – using the works of celebrated Austin artists to visually narrate a seminal 15 year span in the development of Texas music and pop-culture.